koreachain/typosquatting-browser-extension/README.md

 ## 🛡️ Features

-- **Preemptive Domain Protection**: Get alerted before visiting non-whitelisted domains
+- **Preemptive Domain Protection**: Get alerted before visiting non-whitelisted domains or blocked countries
 - **Visual Warning Bar**: See a clear red warning banner on non-whitelisted websites
 - **Flexible Configuration**: Choose to whitelist domains permanently or allow temporarily for a session
 - **Import/Export Functionality**: Easily backup and transfer your whitelist between devices